Hello! This is Kaye. I’m a Hellenic Polytheist, a cis femme lesbian (she/her/Ms), and someone who does creative writing and library science.

 I will also revisit material that I posted on KALLISTI and update it, prioritizing devotional poetry and things that had lots of hits.

-1. I use singular neopronouns for gender-neutral persons unless I know someone wants something else.
-The reason is that I enjoy numerical inflection, which neopronouns preserve.
+1. I use singular neopronouns (usually ze or le) for gender-neutral persons unless I know someone wants something else.
+The reason is that I enjoy numerical inflection, which neopronouns preserve, and I want to normalize a range of options.
 I use singular they when someone tells me to use it for them, but will use le in most other cases.